📞 Speak with someone today: 423-202-3008

 Frequently Asked Questions About Alcohol Treatment

-How long does alcohol treatment take?
+How long does alcohol withdrawal last?

 Will my insurance cover alcohol treatment?

-How much does alcohol treatment cost without insurance?
+How much does treatment cost without insurance?

 Our self-pay rates are intentionally affordable: $150 for your initial intake, $100 for weekly visits, $150 for biweekly visits, and $250 for monthly visits.
-We never want cost to be the reason you don't get help.

 How quickly can I start?